uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 The `??` operator is commonly used to provide useful default values.

 > Note that `string`, `number`, `boolean` and `undefined` are not the only primitive data types.
-> However the other primitive data types will not be relevant for this book.
+> However, the other primitive data types will not be relevant for this book.